eclipse-kura/kura/docs/getting-started/raspberry-pi-ubuntu-20-quick-start.md

 This section provides Eclipse Kura&trade; quick installation procedures for the Raspberry Pi.

-!!! warn ""
+!!! warning
-    This quickstart will install the version of Kura with the administrative web UI and network configuration support but not CAN support.
-For more information on this please visit the [Eclipse Kura download page](https://www.eclipse.org/kura/downloads.php).
+    This quickstart will install the version of Kura with the administrative web UI and network  configuration support but not [CAN bus](https://en.wikipedia.org/wiki/CAN_bus) support.
+For more information on this please visit the [Eclipse Kura download page](https://www.eclipse.org/kura/downloads.php)

-This quickstart has been tested using the Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the sd card through [Raspberry Pi Imager](https://www.raspberrypi.com/software/).
+This quickstart has been tested using the latest Ubuntu 20.04.3 LTS Live Server for arm64 architecture flashed on the SD card through [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 The official images can be also found on the [Project Page](https://ubuntu.com/download/raspberry-pi).
 Further information on the Ubuntu installation for Raspberry Pi can be found [here](https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi).

-!!! warn ""
+!!! warning
     Please note that, at the time of this writing, only 64 bit OS image is supported.

 ## Enable SSH Access